ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

-As in any instance message, information from the model is not repeated but referenced via a pointer into the model tree (`sdfInstanceOf`); the namespace for this is set up in the usual `namespace` section that we also have in models.
+As in any instance message, information from the model is not repeated but referenced via a pointer into the model tree (`sdfInstanceOf`); the namespace needed for this is set up in the usual `namespace` section that we also have in model files.

 Note that in this example, the proofshot also contains values for the implied (offDevice) properties that are static (e.g., the physical location assigned to the instance) but still part of